Forsyth Futures Staff

 Shane comes to Forsyth Futures having held diverse roles within the public sector.
 While in the Army, Shane mapped the socio-economic conditions within Iraqi and Afghan villages.
 He then entered the policy and legal fields as a policy analyst for a state legislature and a staff attorney for a state trial court judge.
 Prior to joining Forsyth Futures, he worked as a data analyst for Elon University School of Law where he statistically modeled predictors of academic success.

 Shane’s experiences in the public sector convinced him that in-depth insights often arrive through data, and his desire to help deliver those insights brought him to Forsyth Futures.
 In this role, he helps build a stronger community through data-driven decision making.
-He holds a Juris Doctor degree from the University of Kentucky College of Law and an undergraduate degree in economics from the University of Central Arkansas.
-He is currently completing his Masters in Data Analytics from Penn State University.
+He holds a juris doctor degree from the University of Kentucky College of Law, a masters of science in data analytics from Penn State University, and a bachelors of science in economics from the University of Central Arkansas.

 Community Engagement Coordinator